HBLocker/Diving-into-the-Trust-Zone/Readme.md

  * - paramTypes: the types of the four parameters.
  * - params: a pointer to an array of four parameters.
 ```
+###  TEEC_Opensession           <---------------------->		TA_OpenSessionEntryPoint

+This function opens a new Session between the Client Application and the specified Trusted Application

 Next  OpenSession is invoked which follows the following Structure:
 ```c